Thysbelon/gbs2midi/README.md

 The gbsplay executable must be in the same folder as the gbs2midi executable for the program to work.

+The midi files exported by this program are meant to be used with my [LV2 synthesizer plugin Nelly GB](https://github.com/Thysbelon/Nelly-GB-synth), which converts the midi events back into Game Boy APU register writes and renders the audio using an emulated Game Boy APU.
+This makes it possible to play back and edit Game Boy music in a way that sounds accurate to the original.

 ## Usage Tips

 ### Tempo